Need to Fundraise? Plan Aheadadmin

 How do you want to raise money?
-Will you be selling cards, shoes, or just anything you find at your disposal?
+Will you be selling candy, candles, or anything else that you’ve seen others try?
 The major secret to this step is to find products that best suit customers’ needs.
 You might also want to fundraise with fast-moving products, which are used on an almost daily basis.

 Take an example of laundry detergent.
-Ultimately every person and every home uses a detergent for their laundry.
-And even if you’re targeting support from other organizations, you’ll find that they also use detergent for regular cleaning of surfaces.
+Ultimately every person or every household uses a detergent for their laundry.
+And even if you’re targeting support from other organizations, you’ll find that they also use laundry detergent.

 Another factor that you need to consider is the cost of the products you’ll be using.
 Sure enough, you don’t want to consume most, or all the fundraising proceeds when paying for the products used.
 It would be great if you can also get the product in bulk or rather in wholesale as it will help to further reduce the costs.

-Sometimes it’s possible that you fundraise on your own but other times, it becomes necessary to seek a helping hand.
+Sometimes it’s possible to fundraise on your own, but other times it becomes necessary to seek a helping hand.
 The services of a professional by far outweigh do-it-yourself services.

 Attaining your fundraising target should not be the end of your journey.
 Following up with the supporters is perhaps as equally important as the fundraising activity itself.

 Have a plan in place to thank your supporters for their time and contributions.
-You can either call them over the phone or send them emails on the same.
+You can either call them over the phone or send them emails to thank them.
 Either way, ensure that the messages sound genuine.